 It’s not original, not by any means.
 Years ago, I read Syd Field’s Screenplay, which set out the classic three act plot that is the backbone of a lot of great screenwriting.
 His discussion of structure was adapted and modified from a thousand years of theater history, all the way back to Aristophanes.

 My adaptation keeps it very simple: 25/50/25.
 At 25% of the story all ground work has been done, and all elements of the narrative, characterization and plot are set in motion.
 From that 25% comes the full rising action of 50% of the novel.
 The final 25% harvests everything that was planted in the first 25%.
 Everything in the last 25% can be traced to something in the first 25%.
-Balance.
+Balance that works for me.